Murphy’s Cheese Straws

 Christmas White Chocolate Trash Snack Mix with pretzels, cereal, peanuts and chocolate coated candies all tossed together with a generous coating of white chocolate.

-- Melt the white chocolate in a microwave safe glass bowl in 30 second increments until full melted.
+Melt the white chocolate in a microwave-safe glass bowl in 30-second increments until fully melted.

 Jodi made these to help during her “snacking hour” at 3pm and the kids and Murphy love them, too!
 This recipe is in Holly’s Eating Well Through Cancer cookbook – CLICK HERE to get it!

 - 1/2 cup ground flaxseed

 - 1 teaspoon vanilla extract

 In a medium bowl, stir together all ingredients until thoroughly mixed.
 Refrigerate for 30 minutes or until well chilled.
 Once chilled, roll into heaping teaspoon-size balls.
 Store in airtight container and keep refrigerated up to 1 week.